moonorange/go-quizzes/README.md

-# Collection of Go quizzes
+## Go Quiz Collection

+This repository gathers quizzes related to the Go programming language.

 ## Slice